samjewell/drink-aware/readme.md

 - put every file under NETWORK as well as under CACHED
 - once the html file is cached, how can I get it to reload changes to that html file?

+Angular

+- the component that gets repeated is the ( ! ) ...
+This should be the `directive` so it can be repeated easily.
+- the content that needs to be switched in/out is the text and image on the right.
+This should be in an array (of objects) on the controller!